 Ferroglobe is exposed to interest rate risk in respect of its financial liabilities that bear interest at floating rates.
-These primarily comprise credit facilities and obligations under finance leases related to hydroelectrical installations.
+These primarily comprise credit facilities and lease commitments for lease agreements following IFRS 16 implementation.

 At December 31, the Company's interest-bearing financial liabilities were as follows: